-At the crossroads of tradition and innovation, all stakeholders - from hoteliers to DMOs, retailers to restaurateurs - are encouraged to reimagine travel as a force for positive change.
-Through collaboration and shared purpose, California can chart a path where tourism becomes a catalyst for environmental restoration, community empowerment and economic resilience.
+At the crossroads of tradition and innovation, all stakeholders - from hoteliers to DMOs, from retailers to restaurateurs - are encouraged to reimagine travel as a force for positive change.
+Together, California can forge a path where travel and tourism becomes a catalyst for environmental restoration, community empowerment, and economic resilience.

-The challenges ahead are significant - from the impacts of climate change to managing visitor behavior in high-traffic destinations.
-However, a collective commitment to addressing these issues head-on will define a new era of California tourism - one that reflects community values, nurtures both residents and visitors and champions the stewardship of the state's awe-inspiring natural wonders.
+The challenges to be faced are significant - from climate change impacts to diverse landscapes to visitor behavior management in popular destinations.
+However, a collective commitment to addressing these issues head-on will define a new era of California tourism - one that embraces community values, nurtures residents and visitors, and champions the stewardship of awe-inspiring natural wonders.

-Every traveler can be a force for good.
-Every destination can be a source of renewal.
-Every experience can be a step toward a more prosperous, harmonious and sustainable California.

-The future of tourism starts here - and together, through collaboration and shared vision, we can make it extraordinary.
+Every traveler can become a force for good, every destination a source of renewal, and every experience a step towards a more prosperous, harmonious, and sustainable California.
+The future of tourism starts here and together - make it extraordinary.